paszu/3DSRepo/Troubleshooting.md

 This happens occasionally, but the reason is unknown.
 The buttons will still work, but the screen will be glitched looking.

 1. Follow instructions as normal
-   1. Press select and arm9loaderhax will be installed
+   1. Press (Select) and arm9loaderhax will be installed
    2. The console will reboot

 ## <a name="ts_otp_helper" />Decrypt9 or Hourglass9 won't restore / can't find my NAND backup